EmmeTrader/DeepRL-P1-Navigation/Report.md

 The inputs are the 37 state variables from the Unity environment and the final output is 4 like the action space size.

 The **dqn_agent.py** file contains the DQN class Agent and the class ReplayBuffer.

 The DQN class Agent contains 5 methods:
--constructor, which initializes the memory buffer and two instances of the deep NN (target and local) -step(), which allows to store a step taken by the RL agent (state, action, reward, next_state, done) in the Replay Buffer/Memory.
-Every four steps, it updates the target NN weights
+- constructor, which initializes the memory buffer and two instances of the deep NN (target and local)

-- model.py : In this python file, a PyTorch QNetwork class is implemented.
-This is a regular fully connected Deep Neural Network using the [PyTorch Framework](https://pytorch.org/docs/0.4.0/).
-This network will be trained to predict the action to perform depending on the environment observed states.
-This Neural Network is used by the DQN agent and is composed of :
-  - the input layer which size depends of the state_size parameter passed in the constructor
-  - 2 hidden fully connected layers of 1024 cells each
-  - the output layer which size depends of the action_size parameter passed in the constructor
-- dqn_agent.py : In this python file, a DQN agent and a Replay Buffer memory used by the DQN agent) are defined.
-  - The DQN agent class is implemented, as described in the Deep Q-Learning algorithm.
-It provides several methods :
-    - constructor :
-      - Initialize the memory buffer (*Replay Buffer*)
-      - Initialize 2 instance of the Neural Network : the *target* network and the *local* network
-    - step() :
-      - Allows to store a step taken by the agent (state, action, reward, next_state, done) in the Replay Buffer/Memory
-      - Every 4 steps (and if their are enough samples available in the Replay Buffer), update the *target* network weights with the current weight values from the *local* network (That's part of the Fixed Q Targets technique)
+- step(), which allows to store a step taken by the RL agent (state, action, reward, next_state, done) in the Replay Buffer/Memory.
+Every four steps, it updates the target NN weights  with the current weight values from the local NN (Fixed Q Targets technique)
-    - act() which returns actions for the given state as per current policy (Note : The action selection use an Epsilon-greedy selection so that to balance between *exploration* and *exploitation* for the Q Learning)
+- act(), which returns actions for given state as per current policy through an Epsilon-greedy selection in order to balance exploration and exploitation in the Q Learning process
-    - learn() which update the Neural Network value parameters using given batch of experiences from the Replay Buffer.
+- learn(), which updates value parameters using given batch of experience tuples in the form of (state, action, reward, next_state, done)
-    - soft_update() is called by learn() to softly updates the value from the *target* Neural Network from the *local* network weights (That's part of the Fixed Q Targets technique)
+- soft_update(), which is used by the learn() method to softly updates the target NN weights from the local NN weights

-  - The ReplayBuffer class implements a fixed-size buffer to store experience tuples  (state, action, reward, next_state, done)
+The ReplayBuffer class consists of Fixed-size buffer to store experience tuples (state, action, reward, next_state, done)  and contains these methods:
-    - add() allows to add an experience step to the memory
+- add(), which adds a new experience tuple to memory
-    - sample() allows to randomly sample a batch of experience steps for the learning
+- sample(), which randomly sample a batch of experiences from memory for the learning process of the agent
+- len(), which returns the current size of internal memory

-- DQN_Banana_Navigation.ipynb : This Jupyter notebooks allows to train the agent.
+The Navigation.ipynb: This Jupyter notebooks allows to train the agent.
 More in details it allows to :
   - Import the Necessary Packages
   - Examine the State and Action Spaces
   - Take Random Actions in the Environment (No display)